 - WooCommerce Session Cache - I'm not sure what this is for.
 Sorry.

 The developers have included options to achieve just about any type of configuration you can dream of.

 - First and foremost, choose the best WordPress hosting you can afford.

-Personally, I believe the Swift Performance caching plugin for WordPress is streets ahead of anything else I've used to date, and with a monthly plan available, there's no excuse not to give it a try.
+Personally, I believe the Swift Performance caching plugin for WordPress is streets ahead of most others and with a monthly plan available, there’s no excuse not to give it a try.